flyteorg/flyte/docs/user_guide/flyte_fundamentals/registering_workflows.md

 ### Some CI/CD best practices

-Several best practices are essential for ensuring smooth versioning, secure automation and image management.
-Tools like Docker, Helm and Github Actions help teams streamline their build, tagging, and release processes while maintaining security and scalability.

-#### Approach for Building, Tagging and Versioning
+In case Flyte workflows are registered on each commit in your build pipelines, you can consider the following recommendations and approach:

-- Build pipelines currently register Flyte workflows on each commit.
-Determine the version of the build.
-For commits on feature branches, use `<branch-name>-<short-commit-hash>`.
-For commits on main branch, use `main-<short-commit-hash>`.
-For released (tagged) versions we usually use the version number.
+- **Versioning Strategy** : Determining the version of the build for different types of commits makes them consistent and identifiable.
+For commits on feature branches, use `<branch-name>-<short-commit-hash>` and for the ones on main branches, use `main-<short-commit-hash>`.
+Use version numbers for the released (tagged) versions.

-- Build, tag and push docker image based on the version from step (1).
+- **Container Image Management** : With Docker or any other CRI-compliant engine, build and push images to maintain traceability and consistency across environments.

-- Serialize and register the Flyte workflows based on the version from step (1) and the docker image from step (2).
-This step is dependent on the success of step (2).
-Depending on whether it’s a feature branch, etc. we’re adjusting the domain to register to accordingly.
+- **Workflow Serialization and Registration** : Workflows should be serialized and registered based on the versioning of the build and the container image.
+Depending on whether the build is for a feature branch or main, the registration domain should be adjusted accordingly.

-#### Best practices to follow

-- **GitHub Actions for Workflow Automation**: Leverage GitHub Actions to automate the release process, including critical parts such as generating git tags, Docker images, and releasing Helm and manifest files.
-Automating these workflows reduces manual errors and speeds up the deployment cycle.

-- **Docker for Image Management**:
-Use Docker to build, tag, and push images based on the version of the build.
-These Docker images are integral to the deployment pipeline, allowing Flyte workflows and other tasks to reference the correct image without manual work.

-- **Parallel Execution with Matrix Strategy**:
-To optimize performance and efficiency through parallel execution of tasks, employ a matrix strategy in GitHub Actions.
-This is used in the `publish-flyte-component-image` job.

-- **Secure Authentication with GitHub Secrets**:
-GitHub Secrets can be used to store sensitive data such as authentication tokens and credentials securely.
-This ensures that essential data is protected and not exposed in the codebase, safeguarding your automation processes.
+- **Container Image Specification** : When managing multiple images across tasks within a Flyte workflow, use the `--image` flag during registration to specify which image to use.
+This avoids hardcoding the image within the task definition, promoting reusability and flexibility in workflows.

-- **Helm and GoReleaser for Packaging and Releasing**:
-Use Helm for managing Kubernetes package releases and GoReleaser for automating the release of Go applications.
+- **Helm and GoReleaser for Packaging and Releasing**: Use Helm for managing Kubernetes package releases and GoReleaser for automating the release of Go applications.
 These tools streamline the packaging and distribution processes, making the CI/CD pipeline more robust and manageable.
 These are used in the `helm-release` and `manifest-release` jobs.

 ## What's next?